GeethanjaliM25/Mobile-Price-Prediction/README.md

 - 💎 High Cost
 - 👑 Very High Cost

-The system is built using **Python, Scikit-Learn, and Streamlit**, providing an interactive interface for real-time predictions along with **probability confidence visualization**..
+The system is built using **Python, Scikit-Learn, and Streamlit**, providing an interactive interface for real-time predictions along with **probability confidence visualization**.

 ---